 Based on detailed matrices set out in Appendix F, a summary of the significant effects found during the assessment stage is provided in this section.
+This takes account of all the iterations of the strategy actions described above.

 There are 14 groups of implementation actions which have been assessed.
 The detailed assessment of these can be found in Appendix F and a summary of the results is described below.